 Salisbury High School has an innovative Care system which makes a positive difference to student motivation, learning and wellbeing.
 Our Care system underpins and supports our school aim, our school values, fundamental processes and structures designed to help students maximise their personal, social, academic and vocational development.
 We attribute our significantly high staff/student retention, student achievements and resilience to the ongoing positive, purposeful relationships that our care system (regarded as best practice both locally and nationally) promotes and delivers.

 Care Groups are composed of approximately twenty five students who remain with the same Care teacher for their three years of middle schooling.
-The Care teacher becomes the first port of call for families and the advocate for individual students to ensure that they are provided with a successful pathway.
+The Care teacher becomes the first point of contact for families and the advocate for individual students to ensure that they are provided with a successful pathway.
 In Years 11 and 12, students are allocated to a senior Care group.

 In addition to daily care sessions each morning, there is one Personal Development lesson each week.
-During this time, students participate in activities which raise their awareness of career options, develop skills in establishing and maintaining positive relationships with others, develop organisational and learning strategies, and discuss a wide range of contemporary issues such as racism, harassment and bullying, drug and alcohol awareness.
+During this time, middle school students participate in activities which raise their awareness of career options, develop skills in establishing and maintaining positive relationships with others, develop organisational and learning strategies, and discuss a wide range of contemporary issues such as racism, harassment and bullying, drug and alcohol awareness.
+Senior students use the Personal Development session to join a relevant study group.
 The Care system is positively received by families, students and teachers.
 It provides a framework through which positive relationships are developed between parents, students and staff that support student wellbeing, monitor student achievement, develop pathway plans, encourage service for all, and develop responsible citizenship.

 Parents are invited by Care Teachers to collect their child’s report at the end of terms 1, 2 and 3 for a student led discussion of learning goals and issues for the future.
 Term 4 reports are distributed to students at the end of term.